Putting Your Songs On The Web

 Soundclick's free services include

-while, if you pay a monthly fee of $9.95, you get additional features thrown in, such as flash page, ad-free, background radio, 320 kbps mp3 option, 40MB/song uploads, deep-linking etc.
+while, if you pay a monthly fee, you get additional features thrown in, such as flash page, ad-free, background radio, 320 kbps mp3 option, 40MB/song uploads, deep-linking etc.

-Incidentally, they offer an extra service which promotes your site and your music, starting at $4.95 per month, but the important thing to remember is that if you like - you can simply pay nothing - upload your music, and take it from there.
+Incidentally, they offer an extra service which promotes your site and your music, but the important thing to remember is that if you like - you can simply pay nothing - upload your music, and take it from there.